teambit/bit/README.md

 Bit is a quick and effective way to create a design system from your components.

-You can organize components for your team to share, try hands-on in Bit’s hub component playground (useful for designers), and use in your projects.
+You can organize components for your team to share, view and try them hands-on in Bit’s hub component playground (useful for designers), and use components directly your projects.

-Developers, designers and other team members can find, view and work with shared components to build faster together.
+Developers, designers and other team members can share, view and work with components to build faster together.
 [Learn more](https://blog.bitsrc.io/building-a-consistent-ui-design-system-4481fb37470f).

 ## Motivation

 [Modularity](https://en.wikipedia.org/wiki/Modular_programming) has always been a key principle in software development.

-In today’s ecosystem, the tools and technologies we use across our stack are built for modularity, from React/Vue/Angular/Web components in the front to GraphQL and NodeJS in the back.
+In today’s ecosystem, the tools and technologies we use across our stack are built for modularity, from React/Vue/Angular/Web components in the front to GraphQL and NodeJS in the back, and even serverless functions.

+Looking into the future, smaller components are the [composable building blocks](https://addyosmani.com/first) of our software applications.
+Instead of having to reinvent the wheel every time or having to work hard and long to share and reuse them, we should make it easy -and even fun- to discover, share and build with components.
+To that purpose, Bit was created.
+And, it’s only the beginning.

 ## Contributing